AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide/translation.md

 ## Configure the legacy translation workflow

+>[!IMPORTANT]
+>
-It is recommended that you use the latest translation workflow, which provides enhanced performance.
+> It is recommended that you use the latest translation workflow, which provides enhanced performance.
 However, if there are any customizations enabled in your current translation process, consider using the legacy translation workflow.

-Perform the following steps to configure the legacy translation workflow:
+By default, the legacy translation workflow option is disabled.
+You can configure this option by performing the following steps:

 1. Open the Adobe Experience Manager Web Console Configuration page.